enkidevs/curriculum/blockchain/fundamentals/ethereum-i/what-are-smart-contracts.md

       ownerToBalance[owner] = newBalance;
   }

-  function getBalance(address owner) public{
+  function getBalance(address owner) public
+    view returns (uint) {
     return ownerToBalance[owner];
   }
 }
 ```
-As you can see, it is similar to a Java code file.
 Once deployed, the contract would receive its own unique address.
-If someone were to send a transaction calling the contract's `setBalance` function using their *own* address and a random balance, the contract would create the mapping.
+If someone were to send a transaction calling the contract's `setBalance` function using their *own* address and a random balance as parameters, the contract would create the mapping.
+As you can see, the language is similar to Java.

 Smart contracts are different than your usual code files.
 They are **immutable**.
 Once up there, users can interact with them forever.
 Without proper tests and checks, nasty problems can occur, but more on this later.